aleciavogel/fs-coding-challenge/README.md

 ## Notes from Alecia

 I decided to use NextJS for this project because it's a framework that I'm familiar with.
-I hit a small snag where I got confused about how the server-side `fetch` polyfill works (it turns out, you need to use an absolute URL or it won't work and I've only ever fetched from third-party APIs in the past).
-This initially led me down a rabbit hole of trying to write middleware to support fetching files from the `public` directory.
-Thankfully, I eventually got it working by creating an `.env` file to allow me to define a base path in case this project were to ever be hosted somewhere.

-Speaking of hosting, you can view a live version of this exercise hosted on Netlify:
+You can view a live version of the project at the following link:

 [https://av-crop-cover.netlify.app](https://av-crop-cover.netlify.app) (password is `regrow`)

 I used a combination of TailwindCSS, React Table, and shadcn components.
 I enjoy the flexibility of these libraries and frameworks since they allow me to cut down on the amount of CSS and boilerplate code that I would otherwise have to write.
-This way, I could focus the majority of my time (outside of the `fetch` issue) on the logic and data management component of the project.
+This way, I could focus the majority of my time on the logic and data management component of the project.

 I had time to write some unit tests, which you can find in the `./lib/__tests__` directory.
 I used Jest and React Testing Library.
 If I had time, I would've also liked to add some E2E tests with Cypress for some added peace of mind.
 This